programminghistorian/ph-submissions/en/drafts/originals/logistic-regression.md

 ### Step 5: TF-IDF Transformation, Feature Selection, and Splitting Data

-Next, we will use the same two functions we made above to find our top 10,000 terms and cull our term frequency dictionaries.
-The top term list should be similar to the linear regression list, but it could differ since we're using a different sample of book reviews.
+Next, we will use the same two functions we used above to find our top 10,000 terms and cull our term frequency dictionaries.

 ```python